jl1600/multiplayer-online-games/README.txt

 incremented without modifying any of the code in the Managers themselves.
 The code can be reused or the strategy class can be replaced with a different strategy without changing anything in the managers

+#### Dependency Injection
+`IdManager`, all managers

+The IdManagers are passed into the managers from WordGameSystem using dependency injection

 #### Factory
 `GameBuilderFactory`, `GameMatchFactory`, `TemplateEditorFactory`, `TemplateFactory`